George Eliot Hospital NHS Trust welcomes all feedback, compliments and concerns.

 When we begin our investigation we will let you know how long it is likely to take.
 We will also keep you informed of progress if the investigation is going to take longer that first thought we will let you know.

-Once the investigation is complete you will receive a written response explaining the outcome of our investigation and if we have identified areas where our services fell below the expected standard we will tell you what actions.
+Once the investigation is complete it is usual to receive a written response explaining the outcome of our investigation and if we have identified areas where our services fell below the expected standard we will tell you what actions have been taken.

 Support for patients

-The Parliamentary and Health Service Ombudsman has produced the following video on tips on making a complaint to NHS England:
+The Parliamentary and Health Service Ombudsman has produced the following video on tips on making a complaint:

 Information about link how to how to complain can be found by clicking here.